 Alejandro de la Fuente

 Professor of African and African American Studies and of History; Interim Chair of the Department of African and African American Studies;

 Director, Afro-Latin American Research Institute, Hutchins Center for African and African American Research at Harvard University

-Professor de la Fuente is the founding Director of the Afro-Latin American Research Institute at the Hutchins Center for African & African American Research and the faculty Chair of the Cuban Studies Program.
-He is the Senior Editor of the journal Cuban Studies.
+Professor de la Fuente is the founding Director of the Afro-Latin American Research Institute at the Hutchins Center for African & African American Research and the faculty Chair of the Cuba Studies Program, DRCLAS.
+He is also the Senior Editor of the journal Cuban Studies.

 104 Mt.
 Auburn St, 3R Harvard University